RediSearch/RediSearch/docs/docs/query/exact-match.md

 ## Tag field

 A tag is a short sequence of text, for example, "new" and "Los Angeles".

-If you need to query for short texts only, then a tag query is more efficient than a full-text query.
-The [tag vs. text article](TODO) explains why this is the case.
+{{% alert title="Important" color="warning" %}}
+If you need to query for short texts only, then you should use a tag query instead of a full-text query.
+A text field causes that each term is mapped to many document ids by using an index structure called an inverted index behind the scenes.
+Such inverted index structure works best for full-text searches.
+If you use a tag instead, it is implemented as one tag index structure per field and shard.
+Tag fields are more space-efficient for storing index entries and often lead to a lower query complexity if you execute an exact match query.
+{{% /alert  %}}

 You can construct a tag query for a single tag in the following way: